Content warning: This story contains references to sexual assault.

 For the past five years, the number of students accessing CASAS resources per quarter has been between 25 and 48 students.
 As of the end of winter quarter this year, 82 students have accessed these services, with 37 students accessing during fall quarter and 45 in the winter.

 Domestic Violence and Sexual Assault Services, or DVSAS, is a local nonprofit that provides support services.
 Karen Burke, executive director of DVSAS, said obstacles arise for survivors because they frequently know their assailant.

 “I think that victims are worried about long term implications – if they know that person and they report, what will that look like for them?”
 Burke said.
 “It’s very frequently within a friend group, or someone in a community that they know casually, and there’s the possibility that they might run into them again.
 And certainly on a campus, more so.”

 Survey indicates a larger problem

-Similar to CASAS records, student responses to the survey show higher rates of sexual violence than what is in the university’s Safety Report.
+Similar to CASAS records, student responses to the survey point to higher rates of sexual violence than in the university’s Safety Report.

-Non-consensual vaginal penetration that occurred specifically through force was reported by 7.04 percent of women (59 out of 838) and 15.38 percent of transgender students (8 out of 52) who responded to the study.
+Non-consensual vaginal penetration that occurred specifically through force was reported by 59 women respondents (59 out of 838) and 8 transgender students (8 out of 52) who responded to the study.

-The Campus Climate report goes on to say that of all the students who had unwanted sexual experiences, 8 percent ended up reported to Western resources.
+The Campus Climate report goes on to say that of all the students who reported unwanted sexual experiences in the survey, 8 percent ended up reported to Western resources.

 Somewhere within the process of accessing resources and deciding whether or not to take further action, reports are shrinking dramatically.